WebFuzzing/Commons/README.md

 There are 4 main contributions in WFC:

 1) _WFC Authentication_: a JSON Schema definition to represent authentication information for fuzzers.
 Currently under [src/main/resources/wfc/schemas/auth.yaml](src/main/resources/wfc/schemas/auth.yaml).
-Documentation on how to use is can be found at [UNDER-CONSTRUCTION].
+Documentation on how to use it [can be found here](./auth.md).
 Examples of configurations files can be found in the [Web Fuzzing Dataset (WFD) repository](https://github.com/WebFuzzing/Dataset).

 2) _WFC Faults_: classification of existing automated oracles proposed in the literature of fuzzing web APIs.
 Currently under [src/main/resources/wfc/faults/fault_categories.json](src/main/resources/wfc/faults/fault_categories.json).